 Jonathan Shime is a partner with the firm.
 He has appeared at all levels of court in Canada, including the Supreme Court of Canada.
 He represents clients on a wide variety of criminal and quasi-criminal charges, including homicides, frauds, drinking and driving offences, sexual assaults, domestic assaults and offences under the Controlled Drugs and Substances Act.
 Jonathan also assists individuals and corporations charged under regulatory statutes, including the Income Tax Act and the Occupational Health and Safety Act.

 Jonathan served as a staff lawyer to the Honourable Mr. Justice Stephen Goudge on the Inquiry into Pediatric Forensic Pathology in Ontario and as criminal review counsel at Downtown Legal Services, a community legal clinic operated by the University of Toronto Law School.
-He is currently an Adjunct Professor at the University of Toronto where he teaches trial advocacy and coaches the competitive trial advocacy team.
-Jonathan also teaches Canadian Criminal Law at the University of Toronto’s Global Professional Master of Laws Program.
+He was also an Adjunct Professor at the University of Toronto where he taught trial advocacy and coached the competitive trial advocacy team.
+Jonathan also taught Canadian Criminal Law at the University of Toronto’s Global Professional Master of Laws Program.

 In 2013, Jonathan was awarded the James Kreppner award, which recognizes unparalleled achievement in advocating on behalf of or bettering the lives of people living with HIV.

 James Kreppner Award, 2013